Granville Street at Night

 Granville Street is sometimes a venue for special events in Vancouver, when the city shuts down traffic completely there and the street turns into festival grounds.
 During the 2010 Olympic Games, for example, hundreds of thousands of people celebrated on Granville Street.

-TaiwanFest is an annual event that takes place on Granville Street on the Labour Day weekend in September.
-The Vancouver Halloween Parade and Santa Claus Parade also include Granville Street on their routes in October and December.
+The Granville Street Block Party takes place in August.
+TaiwanFest is another Granville Street event that happens on the Labour Day Weekend in September.
+The Vancouver Halloween Parade and Santa Claus Parade also include Granville Street on their routes in October and December (although neither of those have happened in recent years).

 Entertainment Coupons